zedchance/watcher/README.md

 # watcher

-A discord bot that adds online/offline notifications for a user.
+A discord bot that watches if a user/bot goes offline.